Primer for First Timers

 The information provided below is intended for educational purposes.
 It should not be considered a substitute for a professional eye examination.

-Presbyopia makes it difficult for people over age 40 to see clearly to read or do close work.
-It occurs as the lens in the eye begins to lose some of the elasticity needed to focus on near objects.
-Presbyopia is not a disease and is simply a normal part of the aging process.
+Presbyopia makes it difficult for people around age 40 to read clearly or do close work.
+This natural aging condition is not a disease; it occurs as the lens in the eye begins to lose some of the elasticity needed to focus on near objects.

-- The need to hold reading materials further away to focus
+- The need to hold reading materials farther away to focus.

-- Pupil: the black hole in the middle of the iris; it gets smaller in bright light and larger in dim light
+- Pupil: the black hole in the middle of the iris.

-- Retina: a thin layer of nerves on the back of the eye that detects light; it is similar to the film in a camera
+- Retina: a thin layer of nerves on the back of the eye that detects light.

 - Single Vision Full Readers

 - Full frames provide uniform magnification over the entire lens.

 - Half frames allow you to glance over the top of the frame for clear distance vision.

 - The upper portion of the lenses are clear.
 Lowering your eyes to the bifocal segment provides magnification for reading.

 - The upper portions of the lenses are clear (not magnified).
 As you lower your eyes, the magnification increases gradually, allowing you to see better at different close-up distances.

 - Sun Readers

 - The tinted upper portion of the lenses are clear (not magnified).
 Lowering your eyes to the bifocal segment provides magnification for reading.
 The entire lens offers UV protection.